peteroupc/peteroupc.github.io/bernsupp.md

 1. One sequence approaches the function _f_(_&lambda;_) from above, the other from below, and both sequences must converge to _f_.
 2. For each sequence, the first polynomial has degree 1 (so is a linear function), and each other polynomial's degree is 1 higher than the previous.
-3. The _consistency requirement_ must be met: The difference&mdash;
+3. The _consistency requirement_ must be met, namely&mdash;
-    - between the degree-(_n_&minus;1) upper polynomial and the degree-_n_ upper polynomial, and
+    - the difference between the degree-(_n_&minus;1) upper polynomial and the degree-_n_ upper polynomial, and
-    - between the degree-_n_ lower polynomial and the degree-(_n_&minus;1) lower polynomial,
+    - the difference between the degree-_n_ lower polynomial and the degree-(_n_&minus;1) lower polynomial,

-    must have nonnegative coefficients, once the polynomials are rewritten in Bernstein form and elevated to degree _n_.
+    must have nonnegative coefficients, once each of these differences is rewritten as a polynomial in Bernstein form of degree exactly _n_.

 The consistency requirement ensures that the upper polynomials "decrease" and the lower polynomials "increase".
 Unfortunately, the reverse is not true in general; even if the upper polynomials "decrease" and the lower polynomials "increase" to _f_, this does not ensure the consistency requirement by itself.
 Examples of this fact are shown in the section "[**Failures of the Consistency Requirement**](#Failures_of_the_Consistency_Requirement)" in the appendix.